jeff1evesque/interview-twitter/README.md

 ###Overview:

-This application will prompt users whether they want to input values interactively, or use default file to import values.
+This application will prompt users whether they want to input values interactively, or use a default file to import values.
 The default import file is currently called `input.txt`.

 ##Input file